Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY. Thank you for your honesty.

 • Visual Perception Skill:

 This week focus on the Tracking Visual Perception worksheets which help the child begin the process of looking from left to right and top to bottom.
 Encourage the child to search for the given item as if they would read a book.
 A child may need to point to each letter/character with his/her finger.
-Worksheets are available by clicking the links below or in the ABCJLM Visual Perception Workbook available to purchase.
-These worksheets increase in difficulty. *For extended practice and not included in the Visual Perception Workbook.
+Additional worksheets available in the ABCJLM Visual Perception Workbook.